adhearsion/adhearsion-website/docs/source/upgrading.md

 ## No more dialplan.rb

 This is the single most visible change.
-Previously, and Adhearsion application's entry point was dialplan.rb, and the entry point in dialplan.rb was driven by the context provided by Asterisk.
+Previously an  Adhearsion application's entry point was dialplan.rb, and the entry point in dialplan.rb was decided by the context provided by Asterisk.
 Since Adhearsion 2.0 runs on multiple platforms, and the concept of a "context" is Asterisk-specific, we needed to do something different.
 The recommended way to migrate dialplan.rb is to break each dialplan.rb block up into a separate [CallController](/docs/call-controllers).
 Then you will need to add routes to config/adhearsion.rb that map Asterisk contexts to the new CallControllers.
 For example, given the following dialplan.rb:

 <pre class="brush: ruby;">
 adhearsion {